mohammadi-com/GetRemoteJobOffers/README.md

 </ol>

 ## Resume Preparation
+First off, it's crucial to read job descriptions carefully and tailor your CV and cover letter to match them.
+It's completely normal to spend about 30-60 minutes on each job application.
+Preparing a proper job application takes time.
+That’s why I often say that applying for jobs is a full-time job in itself!
+Taking the time to customize your application can significantly increase your chances of getting noticed and ultimately landing an interview.

 If you know how to use LaTeX (if not, it’s a good skill to learn 😁), you can find lots of [free resume templates here](https://www.latextemplates.com/cat/curricula-vitae).
 Pick a CV style you like.
 I recommend a one-column layout.

 When you write your CV and update your profiles, think about the job you want.
 It helps to keep your focus narrow.
 Look at job ads that interest you, notice the skills and words they use, and make sure your CV shows that you have those skills.